graceoualline/Medival/README.md

 **M**obile (Genetic) **E**lement finder using **DIV**ergence and **AL**ignment.
 A parallelized sequence alignment tool for detecting Mobile Genetic Elements (MGEs) using BLAT and phylogenetic divergence analysis.
 ## Overview

-medival is designed to find novel MGEs through optimized threading of BLAT (BLAST-Like Alignment Tool) operations, and advanced filtering.
-It splits large sequences into manageable chunks, runs BLAT searches in parallel across multiple database files, and applies divergence filtering and sequence analysis to identify potential MGEs.
+Medival finds novel MGEs by splitting query sequences into chunks, running BLAT searches in parallel across a split GTDB database, applying divergence filtering, and then running an overlap-divergence filter to identify regions supported by alignments to distantly related species.
+It uses the TimeTree of Life to calculate divergence times and skani for average nucleotide identity (ANI) lookups.
 The tool is particularly effective for horizontal gene transfer detection.

 ## Installation
 Install medival: